jarviscanada/jarvis_data_eng_IanStewart/linux_sql/README.md

 # Introduction

 This project can be used to set up a monitoring agent for a linux VM.
 It will allow users to quickly set up a PostgreSQL instance on an Alpine container using Docker, then using a bash terminal users can run simple commands to create the necessary database and tables to store virtual machine hardware stats in a host_info table and usage stats in a host_usage table by setting up a crontab job that will collect and then insert usage stats every minute.
-Users can then query the respective databases to get a quick high level view of their cluster to get an idea of the cluster?s capacity and performance.
+Users can then query the respective databases to get a quick high level view of their cluster's capacity and performance in real time.

 # Quick Start
 ```